What does the PharmD credential represent?

 All of the coursework for the On-Campus (full-time) program pathway is completed onsite (typically over one semester) at the main University of Alberta North Campus.
 The bulk of the coursework for the Distance (part-time) pathway is completed online from a distance.
 However, there are 2 mandatory, week-long "Spring Institutes" held on campus each May for the first 2 years of the Distance program pathway.
 These weeks on campus provide students in the Distance pathway with opportunities to complete course requirements, meet classmates and Faculty, and foster a community of learning among their peers.

 Will I have to take time off from work to complete the program?

-Students completing either the full-time or part-time pathways will also be required to be away from work to complete the experiential placements.
+Students completing either of the program pathways will also be required to be away from work to complete the experiential placements.
 The total amount of time required to be away from your current employment will vary depending on the number of experiential courses you will be required to complete.
 The experiential course work can be completed at any time after the coursework is completed over the remainder of the 5 years of the program.
 Pharmacists may condense or spread out the experiential courses according to their own needs and schedule.

-Can I complete the part-time pathway
+Can I complete the Distance pathway

 coursework at my own pace and schedule?

-The part-time pathway commences in January of each year and coursework is offered in a predetermined sequence, schedule and pace.
+The Distance pathway commences in January of each year and coursework is offered in a predetermined sequence, schedule and pace.
 Pharmacists will proceed through the coursework as a cohort to ensure optimal, timely, and successful completion of all course requirements.
 The cohort model also helps to build a supportive community of practice with your peers.

 Still have questions?